ScottWe/solidity-1/tutorials/6_comp_invars.md

 However, we still have yet to prove the compositionality of our new candidate.
 We can automate this check by instrumenting one final model.
 We do this by encoding `Initialization`, `Local Inductiveness` and `Non-interference` as program assertions.

+The check for `Local Inductiveness` follows directly from the definition.
+The check of `Initialization` is somewhat more nuanced.
+The challenge here is that after initialization, our view is of the neighbourhood which was acted on by the constructor.
+In reality, all other representatives are zero initialized, and may therefore be in a different state than those in the neighbourhood.
+We must check that all such neighbourhoods satisfy the invariant.

+Finally, `Non-interference` check generalizes the challenge faced by the `Initialization` check.
+Here we must consider two neighbourhoods.
+One neighbourhood is fixed from before the transition, while the other takes part directly in the transition.
+However, simply fixing an external neighbourhood is not enough.
+If we fix the neighbourhood, we miss all neighbourhoods for which the acting process and the external process share one or more client.
+In effect, we must "decide" which clients the two neighbourhoods share, and then update the state as required.

-While most of the code is fairly straight forward, we do make use of two modeling tricks.
+We address the forementioned challenge with two modeling tricks.

-  1. When checking `Initialization` and `Non-interference` we use three non-deterministic flag variables to model overlap between the two neighbourhoods.
-  2. To simulate an external process, we compute two neighbourhoods for the same program state, and cache the first result.
+  1. To simulate an external process, we compute two neighbourhoods for the same program state, and cache the first result.
 This simulates untouched mapping entries.
+  2. When checking `Initialization` and `Non-interference` we use three non-deterministic flag variables to model overlap between the two neighbourhoods.

 To follow along, this last variation is available [here](https://github.com/ScottWe/smartace-examples/blob/master/tutorials/post-6/instrumented/cmodel_3.c)